mola/PtreeWrapper/README.md

 # PtreeWrapper
-Wrapper for booost ptree for easy usage
+Wrapper for boost ptree for easy usage

 DataTree tempTree;